microsoft/vscode-docs/blogs/2021/09/29/bracket-pair-colorization.md

 ![Screenshot of TypeScript code, showing a function that contains a template literal with nested expressions.
 The template literal also contains a closing bracket at position 2.
 The function starts with the bracket at 1 and ends with the bracket at 3.](./tokens-example.dio.svg)

 Does the bracket at [1] match the bracket at [2] or at [3]?
-This depends on the length of the template literal expression, which only a tokenizer with unbounded state (for example, a non-regular tokenizer) can determine correctly.
+This depends on the length of the template literal expression, which only a tokenizer with unbounded state (which is a non-regular tokenizer) can determine correctly.

 ### Tokens to the rescue